Sphereon-SDK/blockchain-proof-sdk/csharp-net35/README.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new ConfigurationApi();
-            var request = new CreateConfiguration(); // CreateConfiguration | Create a new Proof of Existence context using the provided entity settings
+            var request = new CreateConfigurationRequest(); // CreateConfigurationRequest | Create a new Proof of Existence context using the provided entity settings

             try
             {